The California Wildland Firefighter Memorial (CWFM)

 Presently the Memorial site consists of a circular area containing a red brick Maltese cross in the center with a rock wall behind in a semi-circle.
 Picnic benches and tables are placed around the perimeter with native plants integrated into the Memorial area.
-The serene tree filled area promotes the tranquility that inspires the Memorial and its purpose.
+The serene tree filled area promotes the tranquility that inspires the Memorial.

 Fire plaques on the rock wall give the fire name, county, year and number of fatalities for each fire.
 Engraved paver bricks with private dedications complete the Maltese cross foreground.